digma-ai/digma-mcp-server/README.md

 ## Installation ⚙️

-Configure your MCP Client (Claude, Cursor, etc.) to include the Digma MCP The Digma MCP is included as a remote SSE server in your Digma deployment.
+Configure your MCP Client (Claude, Cursor, etc.) to include the Digma MCP.
+The Digma deployment includes the MCP SSE server.
 You can configure it using its URL in your client, or use an MCP tool such as [SuperGateway](https://github.com/supercorp-ai/supergateway) to run it as a command tool.
 The MCP URL path is composed of the Digma API Key as follows:
 `https://<DIGMA_URL>/<DIGMA_API_TOKEN>>/sse`